The 5 best animation software: From beginner to expert

 Animation is more accessible than ever, but which software is best for beginners, intermediates, and experts?
-Here’s your quick guide.
+Here’s your guide.

 Apps like TikTok, Snapchat, and iMovie have made basic animation more accessible than ever.
 But which free animation software can show you the ropes when it comes to content creation, and which program should you buy to level up?